Basic electronics for beginners (Step by step guide 2024)

 2. Capacitor

-A capacitor is a component that has the ability to store energy.
+A capacitor is a component that can store energy.

 It is like an energy source that stores energy from the main voltage source and gives this energy back to the circuit when needed.